Agenda is subject to change. All times are Eastern Standard Time.

 10:15- 10:45 a.m. | Networking Break Exhibit Hall Open |

-11:45 a.m.- 12:30 p.m. | Network Lunch Exhibit Hall Open |
+11:45 a.m.-12:30 p.m. | Network Lunch Exhibit Hall Open |

-12:30- 1:30 p.m. | Leadership Panel: Bridging Disruption and Discipline: Data Governance in the Age of AI Closing Remarks & Exhibit Hall Raffle Winners |
+12:30- 1:30 p.m. | Leadership Panel: Bridging Disruption and Discipline: Data Governance in the Age of AI Closing Remarks & Exhibit Hall Raffle Winners During this 60-minute panel discussion, our leaders will share their insights, observations, and continue the dialogue on how to navigate embracing artificial intelligence innovation and maintaining robust data management practices.
+Additionally, attendees will have the opportunity to submit questions to these industry leaders. |